szul/botbuilder-config/nodejs/README.md

 To instantiate the configuration:

-    let c = new BotConfig("PATH_TO_BOT_FILE", "SECRET");
+    let c = new BotConfig({ botFilePath: "PATH_TO_BOT_FILE", secret: "SECRET" });

-> Both the bot file path and the secret are optional parameters.
+> Both the bot file path and the secret are optional properties of a `BotConfigurationOptions` parameter.
 If the bot file is not specified, it will look in the current working directory of the bot.
 If the secret is not specified, it will assume that the bot file does not have any encrypted properties.

 ### Services